Nice3point/RevitTemplates/docs/MsBuild-Sdk.md

-# Revit MsBuild Sdk
+# Revit MSBuild SDK

-MSBuild Sdk for developing and publishing the plugin for multiple Revit versions.
+MSBuild SDK for developing and publishing the plugin for multiple Revit versions.

 ## Table of contents